Parson Brownlow: Newspaper editor

 Brownlow supported Whig policies such as a national bank, federal funding for internal improvements (more specifically, public improvements to the Moccasin Bend area of the Tennessee River near Chattanooga allowing for better steamboat transportation of goods to New Orleans), developing industries within northeast Tennessee, and a weakened presidency.
-He called Andrew Jackson the "greatest curse that ever yet befell this nation," and attacked Jackson's supporters, the Locofocos, in his 1844 book, A Political Register.
-While Brownlow steadfastly supported Whig candidates such as John Bell and James C. Jones, his true political idol was Kentucky senator Henry Clay.
+In his 1844 book, A Political Register, he calls Andrew Jackson the "greatest curse that ever yet befell this nation," and attacks Jackson's supporters, the Locofocos.
+Brownlow supported Whig candidates such as John Bell, James C. Jones, and Kentucky Senator Henry Clay.
 Clay was consistently Brownlow's first choice for the party's presidential candidate throughout the 1840s.
 Brownlow's son John recalled that one of the few times he ever saw his father cry was after he had received the news of Clay's defeat in the 1844 presidential election.

-In May 1849, Brownlow relocated the Whig to Knoxville, Tennessee, where he was already well known for his clashes with the Democratic Standard, which he had dubbed a "filthy lying sheet."
-Prior to the departure of Brownlow and his newspaper from Jonesboro, an unknown assailant clubbed Brownlow in the head, leaving him bedridden for two weeks.
+In May 1849, Brownlow relocated the Whig to Knoxville, where he was already well known for his clashes with the Democratic Standard, which he had dubbed a "filthy lying sheet."
+Prior to the departure of Brownlow and his newspaper from Jonesborough, an unknown assailant clubbed Brownlow in the head, leaving him bedridden for two weeks.
 He blamed this act on Knoxville's newspaper interests, who feared his competition.
 Upon his arrival, he became embroiled in an editorial war with Knoxville Register editor John Miller McKee that lasted until McKee's departure in 1855.